R-SNGH/javascript-notes/notes/season-1/lecture-14.md

 # Episode 14 : Callback Functions in JS ft.
 Event Listeners

 ### Callback Functions
-* Functions are first class citizens ie. take a function A and pass it to another function B. Here, A is a callback function.
-So basically I am giving access to function B to call function A. This callback function gives us the access to a whole **Asynchronous** world in **Synchronous** / single threaded language.
+* Functions are first class citizens ie. take a function A and pass it to another function B.
+* Here, A is a callback function.
+So basically I am giving B the responsibility to call A sometime in the future.
+Callback functions gives us the access to a whole **Asynchronous** world in **Synchronous** / single threaded JavaScript.
 ```js
 setTimeout(function () {
     console.log("Timer");